Click on posters to download printable copies

 In the 1930s, it was predicted that advances in technology and productivity would mean, that by now, we’d be working a 15 hour week.
 The predicted advances happened, but led to an intensification, rather than a reduction of work.

 At a growth rate of 3% a year, the economy will double in size after 23 years.
-This means by the end of the century it will be 10 times bigger than it is now.
-To stay within ecological limits we must change the system, by significantly reducing the amount of work people do, share out the necessary labour, and gear production towards meeting human needs, rather than the logics of capital.
+This means, by the end of the century, it will be 10 times bigger than it is now.
+To stay within ecological limits, we must change the system by significantly reducing the amount of work people do, by sharing out the necessary labour, and gearing production towards meeting human needs rather than the logics of capital.

 The new police, crime and sentencing bill seeks not only to criminalise non-violent protest but also trespass.
 This targets travellers but could also have an unprecedented impact on the rights of squatters, rough sleepers and ramblers.
 On the 372 year anniversary of the Diggers; we say reclaim the commons.

 Build a new society in the shell of the old!
 Build dual power!